chimera-linux/cports/Packaging.md

 * `vis` Build with `-fvisibility=hidden` in default flags.
 * `cfi` Enables Clang Control Flow Integrity (needs `vis`, `x86_64` and `aarch64`)
 * `sst` Enables Clang SafeStack (`x86_64`, `aarch64`)

-CFI has additional options that affect it:

-* `cfi-genptr` Relaxed pointer checks (disabled by default).

 Hardening options that are not supported on a platform are silently disabled, but their dependency relationships are always checked.